Pamela L. Reeves, United States District Judge

 19. Counsel participation in voir dire.

 Judge Reeves will conduct preliminary voir dire in both civil and criminal cases but allows counsel to conduct additional voir dire.
-Counsel shall be given latitude in conducting the voir dire so long as the voir dire does not become repetitious or overly intrusive.
+Counsel will be given latitude in conducting the voir dire so long as the voir dire does not become repetitious or overly intrusive.
 Once voir dire is completed, counsel will submit their challenges to the Court on a form provided by the courtroom deputy.
 "Back-striking" is not permitted.

 20. Time limits for opening and closing statements at trial.